jpattishall/chia-resources/plotting.md

 # A quickstart guide to CLI plotting on a Mac (Using Terminal)

 This is a rough draft for plotting via Terminal on a Mac.
-If you run into any issues, please message me directly so I can clarify the instructions.
+If you run into any issues, please reach out out to me so I can hopefully clarify the guide.
 This assumes no experience using Terminal.

+## Install Chia
-1. Install the Chia app and run it (this will create your wallet, private keys, etc.)
+1. If you haven't already, install the Chia app and run it (this will create your wallet, private keys, etc.)

-2. Let's open Terminal and update the shell to use `bash` (for simplicity)
+## Update Terminal to use the `bash` shell

+Terminal provides multiple `shell` environments.
+Newer Macs, by default, load the `zsh` shell.
+For the sake of simplicity, we're going to use `bash`.
+However, if you feel comfortable with another shell, you may skip this step all together!)

+1. Open Terminal
-    * Open Preferences (Terminal -> Preferences, or use the keyboard shortcut `⌘ + ,`)
+2. Open Preferences (Terminal -> Preferences, or use the keyboard shortcut `⌘ + ,`)
-    * Under `General`, select `Command (complete path):` and update the value to `/bin/bash`
+3. Under `General`, select `Command (complete path):` and update the value to `/bin/bash`

 Your preferences should look like:

 ![System Preferences](resources/plotting/system-preferences.png)

-4. Close Preferences.
+4. Close Preferences window (note: there is no "explicit" save, just modify the value and close)
-5. If a Terminal window is open, close it.
+5. If an existing Terminal window is open, close that!
+This is required to load the `bash` shell
-5. Open a new Terminal window (`Shell -> New Window -> New Window With Profile` or `⌘ + n`)
+6. Open a new Terminal window (`Shell -> New Window -> New Window With Profile` or `⌘ + n`)
-6. Type `echo $0`.
+7. Type `echo $0`.
 This should return `-bash`.
 If it returns `sh` or `zsh`, check your Terminal Preferences above.

 ## Adding Chia to `$PATH`

-1. Copy and paste the following: `echo export PATH=/Applications/Chia.app/Contents/Resources/app.asar.unpacked/daemon:$PATH >> ~/.bash_profile`, and then hit Enter.
+1. Copy and paste the following into Terminal: `echo export PATH=/Applications/Chia.app/Contents/Resources/app.asar.unpacked/daemon:$PATH >> ~/.bash_profile`, and then hit Enter.
 2. Type `source ~/.bash_profile`
 3. Type `chia version`.
 This should return `1.1.2` (the latest version at the time of writing this)